jurgenfolz/Machine-Learning-Examples/README.md

 # Machine Learning Examples

-This repository contains machine learning examples from the book *Introduction to Machine Learning with Python*.
+This repository contains machine learning examples from the book *Introduction to Machine Learning with Python* and my personal notes.

 ## Examples